Find out how Library and Learning Services can support your research, from Open Access to measuring the impact of your work.

 Open research (also called open science and open scholarship) aims to make the research cycle as open as possible.
 It encourages sharing, collaboration and reuse at all stages of the research process, with open access and open data.

 Open Access (OA) is free and unrestricted access to research outputs. anyone can read, download and reuse research (subject to any licence restrictions).

-- Gold OA provides immediate, free access to research outputs at the point of publication with opportunities to reuse the research according to any licence applied to the work.
-Often, but not always, there is an article processing charge (APC) to be paid to the publisher.
+- Gold OA – where published research outputs are made available immediately and free of charge to readers with opportunities to reuse the research according to any licence applied to the work.
+In return the author or their institution are usually (but not always) required to pay an article processing charge (APC) to the publisher.

-York St John University supports the principle of OA and where possible will follow the ‘Green’ OA route.
+York St John University supports the principle of OA and where possible will follow the Green or Diamond OA routes.
 The University OA policy applies to all staff and research students who produce research outputs.
 We ask staff to deposit all research outputs (including journal articles, conference proceedings, book chapters, physical artefacts, exhibitions and performances) into the University’s institutional repository, RaY, with bibliographic metadata and post prints/author accepted manuscripts of research outputs, subject to publisher copyright permissions.

 Open data is research data that is free to download, share, and reuse.
 During any research project, data is collected, observed and generated.
 There is growing encouragement from research funders to share research data once a project concludes.